hector-vido/okd-3.11/README.md

 NAT
 ---

-Some configurations on the inventory */etc/ansible/hosts* was added to overcome the problems with default NAT interface that vagrant creates:
+Some configurations on the inventory */etc/ansible/hosts* was added to overcome problems with default NAT interface that vagrant creates:

  - openshift_ip
  - openshift_public_ip